dumberjs/dumber-module-loader/README.md

 # dumber-amd-loader

-A minimum AMD module loader, designed to work with the [dumber](https://github.com/huochunpeng/dumber).
+A modern AMD module loader, designed to work with the [dumber](https://github.com/huochunpeng/dumber), only works in browser

 * Partial AMD implementation, just enough for bundled app to work in browser, but still can load dynamic module from remote url at runtime.
 * Mimic Node.js module resolving behavior so dumber bundler can do less work.